btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 Save to connect to your development btcpayserver database.
 In the btcpayserver database look for:
 `Schemas > public > Tables` to see the tables which contain the BTCPay Server data.

-As an example, you can see all the users registered to your development btcpay by viewing the rows of the `AspNetUsers` table.
+As an example, you can see all the users registered to your development BTCPay by viewing the rows of the `AspNetUsers` table.
 Try changing the username of a registered user in the database, then `Save Changes` and `Refresh (F5)`.
-Now log into your btcpay using the new username and original password.
+Now log into your BTCPay using the new username and original password.

 ![PgAdmin Edit](../../img/Contribute/DB-Edit.png)